If you want to find the best ways to spy on your competitor’s digital marketing strategies, then you’ll LOVE this (updated) list.

 One of the best tools to use to find out the structure of your competitor’s website is Google.

-Using a site: operator tag, you can get a list of all your competitor’s web pages that are currently listed in Google.
+Using a site: operator tag, you can get a list of all your competitor’s web pages currently listed in Google.

 Just type: site:yourcompetitor.com.au for a complete list of their web pages that Google has indexed.